MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-jbosseap, devx-track-javaee-jbosseap-vm, migration-java, devx-track-azurecli
 ---

-# Tutorial: Install JBoss EAP on Azure Virtual Machines manually
+# Tutorial: Install Red Hat JBoss EAP on Azure Virtual Machines manually

-This tutorial shows the steps to install JBoss EAP and configure a cluster in domain mode on Azure Virtual Machines (VMs), on Red Hat Enterprise Linux(RHEL).
+This tutorial shows the steps to install Red Hat JBoss EAP and configure a cluster in domain mode on Azure Virtual Machines (VMs), on Red Hat Enterprise Linux(RHEL).

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
 > - Create a custom virtual network and create the VMs within the network.
-> - Install the desired JDK and JBoss EAP on the VMs by using the command-line manually.
+> - Install the desired JDK and Red Hat JBoss EAP on the VMs by using the command-line manually.
-> - Configure a JBoss EAP cluster in domain mode using the command-line interface(CLI).
+> - Configure a Red Hat JBoss EAP cluster in domain mode using the command-line interface(CLI).
 > - Configure a PostgreSQL datasource connection in the cluster.
 > - Deploy and run a sample Java EE application in the cluster.
 > - Expose the application to the public internet via Azure Application Gateway.